nefelitav/nefelitav/README.md

 ### Hi there 👋

-- 🔭 Things i learned about this year: PySpark, PyTorch, AWS, Docker, Django, Flask, Machine Learning
+- 🔭 Things i learned about this year: PySpark, PyTorch, AWS, Docker, Django, Flask, Machine Learning, REST

 - 🌱 I’m currently working on
   - a boilerplate saas using spring boot, react and mongodb